levkk/rwf/docs/docs/controllers/websockets.md

 If the server supports WebSockets, lie Rwf does, it responds by a special response and upgrades the connection to use the WebSocket protocol instead of HTTP.

-WebSockets allow both client and server to send text and binary data.
+WebSockets allow both clients and servers to send text and binary data.
 Rwf supports both formats.

 ## Writing a WebSocket controller

 A WebSocket controller is any Rust struct that implements the [`WebsocketController`](https://docs.rs/rwf/latest/rwf/controller/trait.WebsocketController.html) trait.

-The trait has two methods of interest; the first one handles new WebSocket connections, and the other incoming messages from the client.
+The trait has two methods of interest: the first handles new WebSocket connections, and the other incoming messages from the client.

 ```rust